dominictarr/event-stream/readme.markdown

 # EventStreams

-EventEmitters are a great idea, but are unfortunatly under utilized in the node community

 EventEmitters in node are a brilliant idea that unfortunatly are under utilized by the node community.
-EventEmitters they are at the heart of all the IO in node core, reading from files, or TCP, or the body of an http request or response is handled as a stream of events.
+Yes, that is right. _under utilized_. there are many more things that EventEmitters could be used for, especially, the `Stream`s, a subclass of EventEmitters.

 A stream of events is a bit like an array, but an array layed out in time, rather than in memory.